Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Do Dog Shows Allow Ear Cropping?

-The AKC doesn’t accept physical changes to breeds outside the standards.
-Ear cropping and tail docking have been a common practice in specific breeds for thousands of years.
+The American Kennel Club (AKC) doesn’t accept physical changes to breeds outside the standards for the breed.
+Ear cropping and tail docking have been a common practice in specific breeds for many years.
 For this reason, many dog shows still uphold the tradition.

 The American Kennel Club made a press release in 2008 about the issue.

 So, ear cropping is not only allowed but it’s also considered a standard for specific breeds.
 The American Kennel Club does emphasize that the procedure should be done by a practicing veterinarian.
-Dog owners should never crop their dog’s ears themselves.
+Dog owners or dog breeders should never crop dogs’ ears themselves.

 Can Purebreds Compete Without Cropped Ears?